tytydraco/yessleep/out/The_Boy_Who_Cried_Shark.md

 Then he screamed.

-It was sudden, raw, terrified.
+It was sudden, raw and terrified.
 The canoe rocked violently as he grabbed at the sides, and he tumbled over the side, disappearing under the water.

 My heart raced like it had never before, but I somehow managed to stay on as I looked for him, yelling his name over the open water.
 A minute later, he re-emerged suddenly, screaming and thrashing in the distance.